Mexico / Itineraries

 Radiating out from the Zocalo are streets lined with colonial era buildings and numerous smaller squares.
 Undoubtedly the grandest street in Merida however is the Paseo del Montejo, home to many of the city’s largest and most ostentatious mansions.

-Merida also has a number of galleries and museums although the most impressive of these, the Gran Museo del Mundo Maya is on the northern outskirts of the city and requires a taxi from the centre.
+Merida also has a number of galleries and museums although the most impressive of these, the Gran Museo del Mundo Maya is on the northern outskirts of the city.

 1 / 3